 The correct use of digital marketing can capture these leads wherever they may be in the sales process.

 Digital marketing starts with a well-designed website.
-Device responsiveness and mobile friendliness aren’t options; they are necessities.
-The website must load quickly, be informative and provide a good user experience.
+According to the latest mobile marketing statistics, device responsiveness and mobile friendliness aren’t options; they are necessities.
+You need a fast website load time, and pages that are informative and provide a good user experience.
 It must leverage the branding previously discussed as well.

 For a construction business website, one of the most important areas is the photo gallery.
 All users, regardless of where they are in the buying cycle, want to see images of what their home could look like.